zot/Xus/NOTES.md

-Two configurations:
+Three ways to connect:

+* In-VM
+* Shared Web Worker
-* standalone with sockets
+* Socket
-* in JS vm, using Web Workers and Web SQL Database

 double-clicking a Xus db should start up the app